liferay/liferay-apps-content-targeting/README.markdown

 ### Testing

-In order to to execute the Integration tests locally you have to go through the following steps:
+In order to execute the Integration tests locally you have to go through the following steps:

 1. Append the test modules to the `plugins.includes` property of your